 Fluctuating Ocean Freight Rates and How to Manage Them

-The ocean freight rate is the fee payable to a shipping company for getting freight – goods transported in bulk – from A to B. It is usually paid in US dollars.
-If you’re involved in the import or export of goods, understanding ocean freight rates is essential as it affects your final costs, and by extension, profitability.
+The ocean freight rate is the fee payable to a shipping company for getting freight from A to B. It is usually paid in US dollars.
+If you import or export goods, understanding ocean freight rates is essential as they affect your final shipping costs, and by extension, your profitability.

 Other factors that influence ocean freight rates include:

 Cargo type – the types of goods that are likely to attract higher fees include those that are dangerous, heavy, perishable, or out of gauge (OOG).

 Destination/distance – the more popular the destination and the shorter the journey, the lower the ocean freight rate.
 Less common destinations, including those with a reduced capacity to handle freight, are more costly, and the further goods have to travel, the greater the ocean freight rate will be.

 Currency – as ocean freight rate is charged in US dollars, the exchange rate has an impact on cost.

 Bunker fuel – that’s the name for fuel used to power a ship’s engines, and the cost can fluctuate, meaning the ocean freight rate charged will fluctuate.
 Bunker fuel has a big impact on the cost of ocean freight.